Yoast/wordpress-seo/packages/seo-integration/readme.md

 ```

 **`FOCUS_KEYPHRASE_ID`** `String`\
 Identifier of the focus keyphrase.
-Use it when working with the focus keyphrase, instead of using the string "focus" directly.
+Use it when referencing the focus keyphrase, instead of using the string "focus" directly.

 **`useAnalysis`** `Function`\
 React hook to enable the analysis.
-When this hook is in a rendered component, the Redux store will start requesting analyses based on changes to the editor data in store.
+When this hook is in a renderd component, Redux will trigger new analyses when store data changes and add new analysis results to the store.

 ```js
 const Component = ( { children } ) => {